CelleryLin/Sleep_Stage_Prediction/Preprocessing/README.md

 # Data Preprocessing Pipeline

-This directory contains the complete data preprocessing pipeline for sleep stage classification from ECG rate (bpm) and stage data.
+This directory contains the complete data preprocessing pipeline for sleep stage classification from ECG rate signals (bpm).
 The pipeline consists of three main steps that must be executed in order.

 ## Overview

 The preprocessing pipeline transforms raw ECG and sleep stage data into a format suitable for machine learning classification tasks.
-It aligns ECG rate (bpm) signals with sleep stage annotations and creates windowed datasets for training.
+It aligns ECG rate signals (bpm) with sleep stage annotations and creates windowed datasets for training the local and global classifiers.

 ## Prerequisites